AOC Windy City Chapter Scholarships

 The following additional items are required of each applicant:

-- Submit a short essay of not more than two typewritten pages (12-point font, double-spaced) on their interests with regard to National Defense.
-Specifically, address how their interest and education objectives will support future contributions to National Defense.
+- Submit a short essay of not more than two typewritten pages (12-point font, double-spaced) on their interests with regard to National Defence.
+Specifically, address how their interest and education objectives will support future contributions to National Defence.
 Examples include future employment in radar, sonar, infrared, electronic countermeasures, surveillance, guidance, optics, lasers, navigation, information warfare, etc.

 - Optional but highly desirable: The name and membership number of current AOC professional(s) who recommend the applicant.

-- Information and articles on recent developments in Electronic Defense are available in the magazine Journal of Electronic Defense published monthly by the AOC Electronic Warfare Association in Alexandria VA or online at www.jedonline.com.
+- Information and articles on recent developments in Electronic Defence are available in the magazine Journal of Electronic Defence published monthly by the AOC Electronic Warfare Association in Alexandria VA or online at www.jedonline.com.
 Another useful source of information is the book History of U.S Electronic Warfare by Alfred Price

 What criteria are used to select the scholarship winners?